ryedin/site/_posts/2016-10-19-botmetrics-enterprise-grade-deployment-on-aws.md

 [Botmetrics](https://www.getbotmetrics.com) is an [open source package](https://github.com/botmetrics/botmetrics) and [a hosted service](http://www.getbotmertrics.com) for measuring and growing Facebook Messenger, Kik, Slack and in-app messaging bots.

 Analytics for web and mobile rely on events to deliver insights.
 For chat bots, on the other hand, insights comes from analyzing the content of conversations.
-Botmetrics accomplishes this with a several services -- collectors, workers, and a web app -- for interfacing with the user.
+Botmetrics accomplishes this with several services—collectors, workers, and a web app for interfacing with the user.
 These need to be setup separately and configured to work in concert.

 ![Botmetrics Architecture Diagram](https://medium2.global.ssl.fastly.net/max/2000/1*GgZPs13LmUueafcf8NI4YQ.png)*Botmetrics Architecture Diagram*

 Convox makes it almost trivial to bring up this mix of Go and Ruby services in a coordinated and scalable way.
-We’re going to assume that you already have a [Rack](https://github.com/convox/rack) setup and the Convox CLI installed.
-If not, follow [The Convox Guide](https://convox.com/guide/) to setup your laptop and cloud environment.
+We're going to assume that you already have a [Rack](https://github.com/convox/rack) set up and the Convox CLI installed.
+If not, follow [The Convox Guide](https://convox.com/guide/) to set up your laptop and cloud environment.

 ## Setting up the Botmetrics App

-Clone the [Bometrics repo](http://www.github.com/botmetrics/botmetrics) and in your `botmetrics` directory issue the following commands to setup the app:
+Clone the [Botmetrics repo](http://www.github.com/botmetrics/botmetrics) and in your `botmetrics` directory issue the following commands to set up the app:

 * `convox apps create` to create an application called `botmetrics`
 * `convox apps info` to check if the app has been created